Tee Higgins Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Recent Performances

-- Against the Chiefs in the AFC Championship game, Higgins racked up 103 yards on six receptions (10 targets).
+- Against the Chiefs in the AFC Championship game, Higgins totaled 103 yards on six receptions (10 targets).

 Higgins' Cincinnati Teammates